lashex/pyutu/README.rst

   **pyutu** – when said fast, sounds like "pay you too" ... which seems appropriate.

 Initially, this library just strives to simplify pulling product details and pricing terms from a Service's Offer File for a given Region.
+That being said, if you have some ideas feel free to open an Issue labeled as an `enhancement`.

 Installation
 ~~~~~~~~~~~~